Events & Gatherings

 Fit snugly against the sides of your face with no gaps.

-Attendees should be encouraged ahead of the event to bring and use a mask at the event if they are not fully vaccinated.
+Attendees should be encouraged ahead of the event to bring and use a mask.
 Have masks on-hand to provide to attendees who do not bring their own.

 - The room or outdoor space reserved for the event should be of an appropriate size for the expected number of attendees.
 Adjust the size and location of an event based on the ability of attendees to stay 6 feet (2 arm-lengths) apart.

-- Generally, events that are outside are likely to be able to include more people.
+- Generally, outdoor events are likely to be able to include more people.
 If the event is indoors, the size of the venue and the ventilation need to be considered when determining event size.

 - Change seating layout or availability of seating by blocking off rows or sections so that attendees can stay at least 6 feet apart.